Inflectra/rapise-documentation/docs/Libraries/Navigator.md

 <a name="DoSetExpectedPromptResult"></a>
 #### DoSetExpectedPromptResult(expectedRes)

-Set text to return as a result of next browser 'prompt' request.
+Sets text to return as a result of next browser `prompt` request.

 **Parameters:**